Jiayi Lu

 About Me

 Hello!
 I’m Jiayi Lu (陆家屹,he/his), and I’m a linguist.
-I’m an assistant professor in the Department of Linguistics at Northwestern University.
+I’m an assistant professor in the Department of Linguistics at Northwestern University, where I direct the Syntax and Experimental Linguistics (SEAL) Lab.
 Before Northwestern, I was a postdoctoral fellow from 2024-2025 at the University of Pennsylvania, working with Julie Anne Legate and Charles Yang.
-I received my PhD in linguistics from Stanford in 2024, and my BA in linguistics and neuroscience from Northwestern University in 2019.
+I received my PhD in linguistics from Stanford in 2024, and my BA in linguistics, neuroscience, and integrated science from Northwestern University in 2019.
 I’m originally from Beijing, China.

 Research Interests